Open-EO/openeo-sentinelhub-python-driver/README.md

 ## Funding

-This work has received funding from the European Commision (EC) through the projects:
+This work has received funding from the European Commission (EC) through the projects:

 - [Open-Earth-Monitor Cyberinfrastructure](https://earthmonitor.org/): Environmental information to support EU’s Green Deal (1 Jun.
 2022 – 31 May 2026 - [101059548](https://cordis.europa.eu/project/id/101059548))